rajashri-patil/parvi_aassisnment_task/results/task4_architecture_proposal.md

 endmodule
 ```

 Each state transition resolves in 1 cycle (comparator or counter check).
-Reading 6 IMU channels over ICM-42688-P's 24MHz SPI and computing magnitude takes ~178 cycles.
+Reading 6 IMU channels over ICM-42688-P's 24MHz SPI and computing magnitude takes 178 cycles.
 The FSM is idle more than 99.98% of the time and can sleep on a clock-gated co-processor.

 **Latency floor:** 10 samples (100ms) to confirm free-fall + 1 sample (10ms) minimum for impact = **110ms to ALERT**, regardless of implementation.
 The FSM adds only ~1.78 µs of compute on top.
 Python's average (0.44–0.68 µs) is actually faster than the RTL estimate in the typical case.
 That is the wrong comparison.
 Python's worst case ranged 37–267 µs across five runs on identical deterministic input, because variance comes from OS scheduler preemption, not the algorithm.
 This is the same reasoning applied to setup-time margin and metastability on forwarding paths in the RISC project.
 What breaks a design is the worst case, not the typical one.
 An FSM on a sleeping co-processor has no such failure mode; its worst case equals its average, always 178 cycles, deterministically.

 **Hardware vs software verdict:** Software is right for the prototype.
 It fits the 10ms budget on A55 and allows fast threshold tuning.
 For production, move it to the Cortex-M7 already on the iMX95.
 Same reasoning as the 28nm vs 45nm RISC synthesis comparison: a small, well-verified control FSM is cheap to close timing on at 100MHz, and multi-corner PPA analysis, using the same methodology from the RISC project, confirms how timing margin holds across process and voltage corners before trusting it in a safety-relevant path.

-**SVA verification:** On the RISC pipeline, hazard and forwarding correctness was verified with SVA properties against constrained-random sequences, not just hand-picked test vectors.
+**SVA verification:** On the RISC pipeline, hazard and forwarding correctness was verified with SVA properties against constrained-random sequences, not just hand picked test vectors.
 The same applies here: properties like IMPACT_WINDOW only entered from FREE_FALL_DETECT after exactly 10 consecutive sub-threshold samples, and ALERT only fires within one cycle of FALL_CONFIRMED, should be checked as SVA assertions against randomised magnitude/gyro input.
 A fall detector tested only against the falls it was designed to catch has been demonstrated, not verified.
 Given what this alert is for, that is a higher bar than the pipeline project required.

 ---